• Skip to main content

 What does “warui” mean in Japanese?

-Native speakers say “warui” normally to mean ‘bad’ in Japanese.
-Perhaps, some Japanese learners know this word as it is sometimes used in Japanese conversations.
-In this blog post, however, I will explain this word in detail based on its kanji character.
-And also, I will explain how to use it and its major conjugations through example sentences.
+Native speakers say “warui” often to mean ‘bad’ in Japanese.
+Perhaps, some Japanese learners know this i-adjective as it is sometimes used in Japanese conversations.
+In this blog post, however, I will explain it in detail based on its kanji character.
+And also, I will explain its major conjugations together with example sentences.
 My explanations would help Japanese learners use “warui” more properly.
 Then, let’s get started!

 Contents